Metrobus (Sydney): History

+Operational history

-Tickets & fares
+Tickets and fares

-All Metrobus services use the Opal card system to validate tickets.
+Metrobus services have always used the same ticketing system as all other Sydney metropolitan buses.

+At time of introduction, this was the MyZone system.
+The Opal card system was rolled out to all buses throughout 2013-14, and became the sole ticketing system when MyZone was phased out in 2016.

 Metrobus routes M10, M20, M30, M40, M50 were full-time pre-pay only services since introduction and required passengers to purchase a ticket before boarding.
-M52, M54, M60 and M61 also became pre-pay during 2018 and 2019.
+All other routes gradually became pre-pay between 2018 and 2020, as all Sydney bus depots became cashless.

 Routes

 M10: Leichhardt to Maroubra Junction

 Route M10 ran from Leichhardt to Maroubra Junction via Parramatta Road and Anzac Parade, and commenced on 12 October 2008.
-Route M10 connected with Sydney Trains stations at Central and Museum.
+Route M10 connected with Sydney Trains services at Central and Museum.
 It also allowed passengers to transfer to regular buses to outer suburbs of Sydney at major transport interchanges such as Broadway, Railway Square, Cleveland Street and Kingsford.

-On 28 December 2008, route M10 was curtailed to Leichhardt Town Hall no longer operating to MarketPlace due to issues raised by Leichhardt Council regarding buses laying over in Lords Road.
+On 28 December 2008, route M10 was curtailed to Leichhardt Town Hall, no longer operating to MarketPlace due to issues raised by Leichhardt Council regarding buses laying over in Lords Road.
 On 14 November 2010, route M10 was extended to the corner of Norton and William Streets at Leichhardt Pioneer Park.
 On 26 October 2009, it was extended from Kingsford to Maroubra Junction.
 Route M10 originally proceeded up George Street before turning into Park and Elizabeth Streets.
 On 4 October 2015, to facilitate the construction of CBD and South East Light Rail, it was altered to operate via Pitt Street, Eddy Avenue and Elizabeth Street in the Maroubra Junction direction, and via Elizabeth Street, Hay Street and Pitt Street in the Leichhardt direction.
 Operation of the route passed from State Transit to Transit Systems with region 6 on 1 July 2018.
 On 9 February 2020, M10 was altered to run via Rawson Place, stopping at Haymarket light rail/bus stop to allow cross-platform transfer to and from L2 and L3 light rail services.

 It was originally proposed to abolish the City to Maroubra Junction section after the CBD and South East Light Rail was completed.
 On 25 October 2020, route M10 was withdrawn, with the western portion replaced by additional 440 services and the eastern portion replaced by L3 light rail and other bus services.